bahrus/templ-mount/README.md

 <details>
 <summary>Consistency in expectations when using streaming</summary>

 templates with attribute "when-needed" will always be streamed [TODO], those without will not.
-This has a significant impact on template instantiating, that developers need to be aware of.
-If streaming is used, the event will be fired *after* the content has been added to the DOM tree.
-If streaming is not used (when-needed not present), an event needs to be fired *after* the content has streamed in.
-This difference could have a significant impact on how content is activated, in terms of lifecycle events.
+This has a significant impact on template instantiating, in terms of lifecycle events, and other considerations, that developers need to be aware of.

+If streaming is used, the event will be fired *after* the content has been added to the live DOM tree (i.e. becomes active content), after which DOM manipulation will tend to be more expensive.

+If streaming is *not* used (when-needed not present), an event can now be fired *before* the content has been added to the tree.
+Manipulation of the pre-committed DOM is now considerably cheaper.

 To help avoid confusion (hopefully), a different event is fired for the when-needed/streaming scenario ([TODO]):

 ```html
 <template import href=//link.springer.com/article/10.1007/s00300-003-0563-3